Take on the challenge of creating a more sustainable society by learning how to develop and manage resource-efficient chemical engineering processes.

 - Concepts in sustainability and resource conservation

-- Whole systems analysis 2: social, economic and policy aspects
+- Whole systems analysis: social, economic and policy aspects

-- Resource conservation: waste minimization, recovery, and valorization
+- Resource conservation: waste minimisation, recovery and valorisation

 - Resource conservation: the bioeconomy

-- Resource conservation: advanced processing for research efficiency
+- Resource conservation: advanced processing for resource efficiency

 - Engineering project management